Amsterdam Travel: A Short History of Cycling in the Netherlands

-It's as part of Dutch daily life as cleaning your teeth or walking the dog, i.e. it's not a big deal, it's not even a deal.
+Riding a bike is as much part of Dutch daily life as cleaning your teeth or walking the dog, i.e. it's not a big deal.
+In fact, it's not even a deal.
 It's just done.

-The Nazi occupation of the country during the Second World War understandably changed Holland in untold ways.
+The Nazi occupation of the country during the Second World War understandably changed the Netherlands in untold ways.
 I was shocked to learn about was that the occupying forces confiscated peoples' bikes and sent them off to be used by the Nazi troops (there are some brilliant photos in the Dutch Resistance Museum here in Amsterdam of how some Dutchies creatively changed their bikes so they weren't taken away from them, including replacing wheels with those of a moped).
 Following the end of the War the Netherlands had to rebuild their country under harsh economic constraints.
-By the time the country was back on its feet mass production motor vehicles were more affordable and very fashionable.
-As the swinging 1960s rolled around the numbers of cars on the road far outnumbered bikes.
-Interestingly though perhaps not surprisingly, as the numbers of bikes on the roads dwindled, the incidents of road related incidents and deaths increased, caused predominantly by the increase of cars on the road.
+By the time the country was back on its feet mass production motor vehicles were more affordable and very fashionable and as the swinging 1960s rolled around the numbers of cars on the road far outnumbered bikes.
+Perhaps not surprisingly, as the numbers of bikes on the roads dwindled, the incidents of road related incidents and deaths increased, caused predominantly by the increase of cars on the road.

-Aside from a few details, when you read this story it could apply to any number of countries.
-More cars on the road, more deaths and injuries, regardless of how many bikes are being ridden.
+Aside from a few details, when you read this story it could apply to any number of countries in the post-war motor car boom.
+More cars on the road meant more deaths and injuries, regardless of how many bikes were being ridden.
 I can't help but compare it to my native England.
 A country of people who also loves bikes, but for most cycling is still a hobby or the risk-taking commuter's mode of transport.
-Unless you live in surely only a few places, getting on your bike is not something people do lightly and certainly not without a helmet or high visibility clothing (unless you're a tough skinned, dreadlocked city cycle courier with nine lives).
+Unless you live in surely only a few places, getting on your bike is not something people do lightly and certainly not without a helmet or high visibility clothing (unless you're a tough skinned London city cycle courier with nine lives).
 It's not quite as natural as say cleaning your teeth or walking the dog.
 In London, where ironically there are reams of bike enthusiasts all lycra-ed up and raring to go, the dangers of cycling are well-known and sadly well-proven with fatalities and serious injuries almost each and every week.
-I used to cycle in London using the fairly new public bike hire scheme, and once made the mistake of telling my Nan.
-She tutted, shook her head and uttered a disappointed "Ooh no, Birdie," as though I'd just announced I was going to take up cage-fighting.
+I used to cycle in London using the fairly new public bike hire scheme, and once made the mistake of telling my grandmother.
+She tutted, shook her head and uttered a disappointed "Ooh no, don't do that." as though I'd just announced I was going to take up cage-fighting.

 Of course, I know why and despite many peoples' attempts to change it I'm not sure if it will ever change.